gabrielkirsten/cnn_keras/README.md

 ```
 $ sudo python ./main.py
 ```
-*(you must specify the class names and image file to be predicted, please read the --help)*
+*(you must specify the architecture and fineTuningRate, please read the --help)*

 ### Directory structure